 The US Department of Homeland Security (DHS) collects a one-time fee of US $200 from new international students and visiting scholars in F-1 and J-1 status.

 Who must pay the fee:

-- F-1 Students and J-1 Exchange Visitors (students and scholars) beginning new programs with immigration documents (I-20 forms for F-1s, DS-2019 forms for J-1s) issued on or after September 1, 2004, will be required to pay the fee before applying for a visa.
+- F-1 Students and J-1 Exchange Visitors (students and scholars) beginning new programs with immigration documents (I-20 forms for F-1s, DS-2019 forms for J-1s) are required to pay the fee before applying for a visa.

 - Non-immigrants already in the United States who want to change to F-1 or J-1 status, will have to pay the fee before applying for a change of status.

-- Current F-1 students in the US filing for reinstatement after being out of status more than 5 months, who have been issued an I-20 for reinstatement dated on or after September 1, 2004.
+- Current F-1 students in the US filing for reinstatement after being out of status more than 5 months, who have been issued an I-20 for reinstatement.

 - Canadian citizens must pay the fee before traveling to the US as it will not be possible to pay the fee at the port of entry.